manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_08_Lab8_Ex2_Microsoft_365_Data.md

 9. Close the **Content search** tab in your browser.

-10. Leave the Security and Compliancce Center tab open and continue with the next task.
+10. Leave the Security and Compliance Center tab open and continue with the next task.

 You have successfully performed a content search for a specific key word across all locations of your tenant.